yip/concept/content/02_Virtue.md

 The purpose of Yip is to:

- * Provide humanity with a means to discover what matters
+ * Provide people with a means to discover what matters
  * Enable crowd-sourced and transparent journalism
  * Reinvent streaming for private and public events